 Two words: app localization.

 Think about it.
-If your app is already in English, and you add Japanese and Korean—well, then you’re able to reach more than half of the global market.
+If your app is already in English, and you add a few languages—well, changes are you’ll be able to reach more than half of the global market.

-In this blog post, we’ll go through the basic steps involved in app localization.
+In this app localization tutorial, we’ll go through the basic steps involved in the process.
 We’ll explain how to choose your target markets, how to prepare the materials, and the best way to translate your app.
-Note that this tutorial is composed of excerpts from our comprehensive eBook The Essential Guide to App Localization.
+Note that this app localization tutorial is composed of excerpts from our comprehensive eBook The Essential Guide to App Localization.
 If you like what you’re reading here, download the eBook for more detailed walk-throughs, and tons of additional tips.

 App Localization in 8 Basic Steps